 There will come a day when my house stays clean for more than five minutes.
 But today is not that day, and I refuse to waste these precious years stressing over it.

-Practical Tips for Staying on Top of Cleaning as a Mom
+Practical Tips for Staying on Top of Cleaning a Cleaning Schedule

 If you’re struggling to maintain order in your home while balancing motherhood, here are a few things that have helped me: